open-telemetry/opentelemetry-swift/Sources/Instrumentation/URLSession/README.md

 `receivedResponse: ((URLResponse, DataOrFile?, Span) -> Void)?`- Called after response is received,  it allows to add extra information to the Span

-`receivedError: ((Error, DataOrFile?, HTTPStatus, Span) -> Void)?` -  Called after an errror is received,  it allows to add extra information to the Span
+`receivedError: ((Error, DataOrFile?, HTTPStatus, Span) -> Void)?` -  Called after an error is received,  it allows to add extra information to the Span